 |Course Dates||Length||Meeting Times||Status||Format||Instructor(s)||CRN|

-* Gain greater understanding of mental health consequences of war, displacement, conflict, and violence,
+• Gain greater understanding of mental health consequences of individual and collective trauma of war, displacement, and pandemics;

 Prerequisites: Some knowledge of current political conflicts around the world will be helpful but not required.